tranhelen/tranhelen/_drafts/2017-01-09-seniorvsjuniorthinker.md

 category: [blog, design]
 slug: senior-vs-junior-thinker
 ---
 Design is a long education in how to critically think about a problem.
 The difference between a junior and senior is rarely ever about the craft or practical skill-set; likely the easiest comparison but very rarely the right one to make when assessing effectiveness.

-If we zero in on the strongest skill any Designer should have, which is critical thinking, the difference between _classes_ becomes quite clear.
+If we zero in on the strongest skill any Designer should have, critical thinking, the difference between "_classes_" becomes clear.

 ## Identification

-When being described a problem, a senior Designer will likely ask more questions than their junior counterpart.
+When being described a problem, a Senior Designer will likely ask more questions than their Junior counterpart.
 This is to ensure that the person describing the problem is clear about the problem to begin with.
 Sometimes what's being described is a _symptom_ of a problem.

 There's the root cause (the system's problem) and then there are the _system antics_ or the _unexpected results_ of the system which people tend to mistake for the actual problem itself.

 ### Common example